 The Alliance does not feel that the existing building has historic significance or contributes to the character or vibrancy of the square.
 We therefore do not oppose its demolition.
 While the proposed tower introduces significant height to Kenmore Square, we do not believe it will negatively impact the neighborhood.
 The Alliance supports new development and bold design in locations where it appropriately dialogues with the existing built environment.
-We are reviewing this proposal in conjunction with other proposals in Kenmore Square to understand the total impact of development and the character and historic resources in the neighborhood.

 Highlights from our activity log: